itristenx/nova-universe/README.md

 Run `./setup.sh` to install Node.js, SQLite and all project dependencies in one step.
 You can also follow the manual instructions below.
+See [Local vs Production Setup](docs/environments.md) for details on configuring the environment variables used by each service.

 ### Backend
 1. Navigate to `cueit-api`.